The Fight Against Meth Addiction In MS

 We keep clients healthy with proper nutrition and hydration as they detox from methamphetamine and enter our rehab programming.
 Because methamphetamine uses dopamine and the body’s reward systems, we often use behavioral and motivational therapies to replace substance abuse with other actions and rewards both external and internal.

-We make sure our clients are never alone on our serene campus, and we keep our groups small so our all-male residents can bond and get the attention from our staff that they need.
+We make sure our clients are never alone on our serene Mantachie campus and tranquil Tishomingo estate, and we keep our groups small and gender-specific so our residents can bond with their peers and get the attention from our staff that they need.
 Addiction affects the mind, body, and spirit, and through proven and holistic services, we address all aspects of recovery.
-If you or a loved one is struggling with methamphetamine addiction, please call Extra Mile Recovery at 662-810-4146 today.
+If you or a loved one is struggling with methamphetamine addiction, please call Extra Mile Recovery at 662-351-3255 today.